StevenBlack/vocab/million-dollar-words.md

 ### panacea
 A cure for all ills.
 Since nothing is a cure-all, the word is usually used in the negative, as in: "The new government policy is not a panacea for all of society's ills, but it will relieve certain economic burdens of the poor."
-Pronounced PAN-A-SEE-AH.

 ### pandemic